Samavia-11/PAGB/PAGB_POLICIES.md

 The PAGB adheres rigorously to the [plagiarism policy](https://www.hec.gov.pk/english/services/faculty/Documents/Plagiarism/Plagiarism%20Policy.pdf) promulgated by the Higher Education Commission (HEC) and employs the Turnitin Originality Report software as a critical tool to uphold academic integrity and promote originality in scholarly work.
 Manuscripts submitted for publication are subject to strict scrutiny, with an overall similarity index not exceeding 19%, and a maximum allowable similarity of 5% from any single source.

 The Editorial Board of the PAGB enforces a zero-tolerance stance towards any form of academic dishonesty, including but not limited to plagiarism, citation manipulation, and data falsification or fabrication, in any submitted manuscript.
 Authors bear full responsibility for maintaining ethical standards in research and publication.
-In instances where research misconduct is identified, the editorial team of the NDU Journal will adhere to the Committee on Publication Ethics (COPE) [Guidelines](https://publicationethics.org/sites/default/files/plagiarism-submitted-manuscript-cope-flowchart.pdf)—or equivalent frameworks—in addressing and resolving such allegations in a transparent and equitable manner.
+In instances where research misconduct is identified, the editorial team of the PAGB will adhere to the Committee on Publication Ethics (COPE) [Guidelines](https://publicationethics.org/sites/default/files/plagiarism-submitted-manuscript-cope-flowchart.pdf)—or equivalent frameworks—in addressing and resolving such allegations in a transparent and equitable manner.

 **COPE INSTRUCTIONS ON PLAGIARISM**